 Online crowdfunding platforms allow entrepreneurs and companies to showcase their projects to a larger number of potential investors, as compared to conventional forms of capital raising.

 Unlike the conventional forms of financing, such as venture capital, equity crowdfunding does not result in a dilution of power within a company.
 Although the number of shares is increased, the involvement of a large number of investors means that power is not concentrated around a particular group of shareholders.

 3. Lucrative returns

-Although startups are inherently risky ventures, there is still a possibility that a company ma become a unicorn and provide lucrative returns to the investors.
+Although startups are inherently risky ventures, there is still a possibility that a company may become a unicorn and provide very lucrative returns to the investors.